-Under the recently enacted federal tax overhaul, starting with the 2018 tax year many more people will not itemize deductions because the standard deduction has doubled in size.
+Under the new federal tax overhaul, starting with the 2018 tax year many more people will not itemize deductions because the standard deduction has doubled in size.
 These people will no longer benefit tax-wise from charitable contributions because they won’t be itemizing them.
 But many other people will still itemize, and for them, there are still some better ways and some worse ways to handle charitable contributions from a tax standpoint.
 Here are 10 ways to gain charitable deductions that I and my partner Brian Lovett, CPA, JD, want you to know about…

 Cash payment.
 Outright cash, check or credit card payments to a qualified charity where nothing is received in return for the contribution (other than the intangible good feeling you get) are fully deductible—up to a point.
 Starting in 2018, deductions for cash contributions cannot exceed 60% of the donor’s adjusted gross income.
 There are lower limitations for other types of contributions that should be checked with a tax professional.
 Donations not able to be deducted in full can be carried forward for up to five years.
 After five years, they are lost.

 Stock donation.
 Donations of appreciated stock owned more than one year are deductible based on the stock’s fair market value, and the gain does not have to be reported.
 In addition to stock purchased outright, donations can be made of dividend reinvestment shares, spinoff shares, stocks in demutualized life insurance companies received for “free,” inherited stock or stock received as a gift.